Each state develops a state plan, which is a comprehensive

 care management organizations (CMOs).

-To learn more, please visit the Care Select page.
+To learn more about this program, please visit the Care Select page on this

 Healthy Indiana Plan (HIP)

 The Healthy Indiana Plan (HIP) is a program sponsored by the